Privacy Policy

 - Personal and private life information

-- Criminal records (if any)
+- Criminal record information (if any)

 Examples of sensitive data we may collect: recordings of customer service calls; health/legal information used for screening specific positions (if applicable); desired/actual salary levels; ethnic, religious or political information (only when you voluntarily provide it to meet a specific job requirement).